The Most Frequently Asked Questions and Answers About Spray Foam Insulation for Pole Barns

 Pole barn spray foam thickness really depends on which material is being used.

-We usually recommend open cell spray foam to be 6-inches on a roof deck or ceiling and 3-inches in the walls.
+We usually recommend open cell spray foam to be 6- to 10-inches on a roof deck or ceiling and 3-inches in the walls.

 Closed cell spray foam should 4- to 5-inches on the ceiling or roof deck and 2- to 3-inches in the walls.